minjebot/blockEnglish/README.md

-# Block English
+# Block English Lab

-A simple web app for practicing English sentence blocks.
+This is the source code for the Block English pronunciation and grammar practice tool.